 (b) Was not committed in the course of the very task assigned to the employee; and

 (c) Was not reasonably foreseeable under the facts and circumstances of the case considering the nature and scope of his or her employment.

-For the purposes of this subsection, conduct of an employee is reasonably foreseeable if a person of ordinary intelligence and prudence could have reasonably anticipated the conduct and the probability of injury.
+For the purposes of this subsection, the conduct of an employee is reasonably foreseeable if a person of ordinary intelligence and prudence could have reasonably anticipated the conduct and the probability of injury.

 2. Nothing in this section imposes strict liability on an employer for any unforeseeable intentional act of an employee.

 (a) “Employee” means any person who is employed by an employer, including, without limitation, any present or former officer or employee, immune contractor, an employee of a university school for profoundly gifted pupils described in chapter 388C of NRS or a member of a board or commission or Legislator in this State.